 The focal point for research and study on the campus, the University Library includes collections containing 3.7 million volumes, 143,000 print and electronic serial subscriptions and 2.3 million microforms.
 Special Collections and University Archives is the home of the Tuskegee Airmen Collection and the famed J. Lloyd Eaton Collection, the largest cataloged collection of science fiction and fantasy literature in the world.

 More than 400 student clubs, organizations, sororities and fraternities offer opportunities for community service and social activities.
 The campus and local community sponsor an abundance of events, including fine arts exhibits and performances, the annual Writers Week, visiting lecturers, comedy shows, up-and-coming bands and annual happenings such as Block Party, Homecoming, Spring Splash and the famous Heat Music Festival.
 UC Riverside is particularly proud of its Ethnic/Gender Student Programs, which now include the groundbreaking Middle Eastern Students Center and Undocumented Student Programs.

 Riverside competes in the NCAA Division I Big West Conference.
 In recent years, the Highlanders have captured Big West championships in men's baseball, women's basketball, women's cross country and golf.

 Environment and tempo

 The 1,200-acre park-like campus and the region's sunny climate provide an ideal setting for outdoor activities.
-Students can meet for study groups in many of the quiet niches around campus or catch up with friends at the Bell Tower to listen to Wednesday "Nooner" concerts.
+Students can meet for study groups in many of the quiet niches around campus, exercise in the greatly expanded Student Recreation Center or catch up with friends at the Bell Tower to listen to Wednesday "Nooner" concerts.